Mephiles/torntools_extension/README.md

   - Simplified Armory
   - Modified Profile headings

-**Market**: check prices of items from the small extension window at top-right
+**Quick Market**: check prices of items from the small extension window at top-right
 **Achievements**: keep track of your Achievements at the left-side menu bar in Torn
 **Trade Calculator**: auto-calculate the worth of Items when trading with someone
 **City Items**: show items in city & the total value of the items